Section 10: Support to Study Procedure

 10.11.2 The Students’ Union Advice Centre can support you through the appeal process.

 10.11.3 You should email your appeal to is studentconduct@hud.ac.uk within 10 working days of receiving your outcome, and a member of the Registry team will consider it.
-This individual, who will not normally have had any previous connection with your case, will read your appeal and determine whether there are valid grounds for it.
-Where they think you have valid grounds, they may invite you to submit additional evidence within a specified timeframe, if relevant.
+This individual, who will not normally have had any previous connection with your case, will review the decision.

-10.12 OIA: Independent review of the Fitness to Study appeal decision
+10.12 OIA: Independent review of the Support to Study appeal decision

 10.12.1 Our appeal decision is final and there are no further appeal stages within the University.
 If you wish to request an independent review of our final decision, you should contact the Office of the Independent Adjudicator (OIA) within 12 months of the date of the completion of procedures letter.